koenrane/KR-new-site/content/residual-stream-norms-grow-exponentially-over-the-forward.md

 We are surprised by the _decrease_ in Residual Stream norm in some of the EleutherAI models.[^2] We would have expected that because the transformer blocks can only access the normalized activations, it's hard for the model to "cancel out" a direction in the residual stream.
 Therefore, the norm always grows.
 However, this isn't what we see above.
 One explanation is that the model is able to memorize or predict the LayerNorm scale.
 If the model does this well enough it can (partially) delete activations and reduce the norm by writing vectors that cancel out previous activations.

-The very small models (distillgpt2, gpt2-small) have superexponential norm growth, but most models show exponential growth throughout extended periods.
+The small models (distillgpt2, gpt2-small) have superexponential norm growth, but most models show exponential growth throughout extended periods.
 For example, from layer 5 to 41 in GPT-2-XL, we see an exponential increase in residual stream norm at a rate of ~1.045 per layer.
 We showed this trend as an orange line in the above plot.

 ![](https://assets.turntrout.com/static/images/posts/esxltdsojqrvlf8aev4p.avif)
 <br/>Figure: The dashed line indicates a growth rate of 1 (constant norm).
 Since the (non-`<endoftext>`) growth rates are approximately constant and above the line, the residual streams are growing exponentially.
 The GPT-2-XL encoder prepends an `<endoftext>` (BOS) token at residual stream position 0.
 Its red-colored growth rate is huge at first, but represents an exception.